houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

     ] PlatformConfig.base'
 ```

-This creates unprecedented adaptability—the same F# code can run on devices spanning the entire computing spectrum, from tiny microcontrollers with kilobytes of memory to massive server clusters with terabytes of RAM.
+This creates unprecedented adaptability, the same F# code can run on devices spanning the entire computing spectrum, from tiny microcontrollers with kilobytes of memory to massive server clusters with terabytes of RAM.

 ### Barbell Strategy: Type Safety with Bare Metal Performance